MacWhisper Alternative for Live Dictation (2026)

 What's the best MacWhisper alternative for live dictation?

 Resonant.
-It runs local Whisper, Parakeet, and Moonshine models on Apple Silicon and integrates directly into every macOS text field through a configurable hotkey.
+It runs local Parakeet models on Apple Silicon and integrates directly into every macOS text field through a configurable hotkey.

 Can I use both MacWhisper and Resonant?